decayboy/Lean.Algorithms/README.md

 ## Random Notes ##

 The **GoogleTrends.py** algorithm is based on the [SeekingAlpha](https://seekingalpha.com/article/4202781-timing-market-google-trends-search-volume-data) article postulating that; *"Past research suggests that the relative change in the volume of Google searches for financial terms such as “debt” or “stocks” can be used to anticipate stock market trends."*
 The algorithm utilizes the monthly search term *debt* to predict price movements.
-It may be advisable to implement something like [Pytrends](https://github.com/GeneralMills/pytrends/blob/master/examples/example.py) and be aware that Google trends data contains the potential look-ahead bias.
+It may be advisable to implement something like [Pytrends](https://github.com/GeneralMills/pytrends/blob/master/examples/example.py) and be aware that Google trends data contains a potential look-ahead bias.

 I'd reccomend contrasting other search terms with various assets to produce more interesting results